aemreunal/bibtex-refs-to-latex/README.md

 ### How to use:

+1. Put all the BibTeX references you have to a file called 'refs.bib'.
-1. Put the script in the folder you have the .bib file in.
+2. Put the script in the folder you have the 'refs.bib' file in.
-2. Run.
+3. Run script.
-3. Profit.
+4. Profit.

 ### Acknowledgment